solomonkamanga/100-days-of-code/docs/round-2/log.md

 **Today's Progress:** Completed exercises on switch statements (Basic JavaScript - [freeCodeCamp](https://www.freecodecamp.org)) and wrote a card counting function for Blackjack.

 **Thoughts:** As I progress through Basic JavaScript, the exercises are getting more challenging.
-Especially the final exercises, which is a great test of whatever knowledge I would have acquired through the previous exercises and my overall understanding of JavaScript.
+Especially the final exercises, which is a great test of the knowledge I would have acquired through the previous exercises and my overall understanding of JavaScript.

 **Link to work:** [Day 6 - freeCodeCamp](https://twitter.com/Changamire_Musa/status/1229899633629028352)